 From The Boston Globe’s Pete Abraham:

-Next up for the Red Sox, it’s the finale of this four-game series on Thursday evening.
+Next up for the Red Sox, it’s the finale of this four-game series at Yankee Stadium on Monday night.

-First pitch Thursday is scheduled for 4:30 p.m. eastern time on NESN and WEEI.
-Red Sox looking to end the homestand on a positive note before hopping on a flight to Newark.
+First pitch Monday is scheduled for 7:05 p.m. eastern time on NESN, MLB Network, and WEEI.
+Red Sox looking to put a stop to this losing streak.